bright/new-www/content/blog/youre-a-senior-now-what.md

 You’re welcome.

-**Now go and be a senior that you needed when you were a junior.** I’m sure there’s an inspirational image with this phrase somewhere as well.
+Now go and be a senior that you needed when you were a junior.
+And I mean it, not in a quote-against-the-sea-image kind of way.
+If there is one thing that should come with a senior title, it’s being a support. **Now that you are fully capable of standing on your own feet it’s time to lift others.** That’s a difference you find in a true seniorship.

+And while you will be sharing your expertise with others, you might find that this will allow you to evolve as well.